ronnieHentry/React-refresher/README.md

 Functional components: Functional components are just javascript functions that return React.createElement or JSX.
 The name of a functional component needs start with uppercase characters for babel to understand it's a component.
 The functional component can be displayed in DOM by calling it inside the root.render(functionalComponent()) or using jsx root.render(<FunctionalComponent />)
 A functional component can be rendered using jsx or invoking it like a regular function like the above example.
 JSX will prevent cross site scripting and prevents malicious attacks.

+# Episode 4

+Props: Functional components are javascript function.
+Props are arguments that you pass to the function.
+Props will be collated as a javascript object and this object can be used to make the content of a component dynamic.

+Config driven UI: Content that needs to be shown dynamically (Like in a food delivery app, the restaurants need to be dynamic for different locations) can be controlled by using this UI method.
+The response from backend determines what is to be displayed on the UI.

+Keys: While mapping components from an array, always provide a key to each component so react knows which are new elements that need to be rendered.
+Not providing a unique key will cause react to re-render the entire list which will cause performance to take a hit.
+Also, providing the index as key is not a good practise because the order of items inside array might change.
+But if the data does not have unique id property, use the index.